- Changes the function of your cells, genes, and hormones

 Is it possible to reset and repair your metabolism?
 Absolutely.
 The more broken you are – the longer it will take you to repair your metabolism.
 With intermittent fasting and getting into a state of autophagy – which is the state your body actually repairs itself – you can repair your metabolism back to a younger and more healthier state again.

 - Repairs the Brain

 When your body goes into the state of autophagy, or very close to it, your brain begins to repair.
-Research shows that when your body is at this state of high ketones and lower blood sugar – it actually begins to produce its own stem cells and sends those stem cells to start repairing and regrowing neurons.
+Research shows that when your body is at this state of high ketones and lower blood sugar – it actually begins to produce its own regenerative medicine and sends those regenerative medicine to start repairing and regrowing neurons.
 You will see an increase in brain-derived neurotrophic factors, showing that the nervous system is beginning to repair itself with intermittent fasting.
 Research also shows that with the brain repair, this is helping people with Alzheimer’s, Parkinson’s, Dementia, and some of the neurodegenerative diseases that are out there today.
 Intermittent fasting is having a huge impact on helping these people.

 - It prevents cancer

 When you are not eating (intermittent fasting) your body still needs a fuel source.
 It uses a fuel from fat called ketones.
 For fuel source – there are two options – your body can use sugar or fat for fuel.
 Now, sugar is very dirty.
 It is very easy to get (but it is not as efficient as ketones and fat in the body.)
 Cancer’s cellular metabolism only uses sugar for fuel.
 When your body has a lot of sugar, it is going to drive more cancer production in the body.
 If you already have cancer, you decrease the sugar production, and increase the ketones, your body is going to naturally start to starve off the cancer inside.